breitnw/fundies2-stuff/RushHour/src/Design.md

 It has the following methods:
 - bigBang(), which overloads the default bigBang method by determining the width and the height of the game based on the level
-- makeScene(), which draws the level to an empty scene
+- `makeScene()`, which draws the level to an empty scene
-- onMouseClicked(Posn pos), which manages mouse clicks by converting their positions from screen to grid coordinates and calling handleClick on level
+- `onMouseClicked(Posn pos)`, which manages mouse clicks by converting their positions from screen to grid coordinates and invoking `handleClick` on level
+- `onKeyEvent(String k)`, which handles a key event with code `k` by propagating it to the key event handler on `Level`
+- `shouldWorldEnd()`, which determines whether the `Level`'s win condition is satisfied
+- `lastScene(String msg)`, which draws the current game with an overlay of "You win!" text

 ### Level
 Level represents the logic for a level and its layout, including all of its vehicles, walls, exits,